How to Choose the Most Suitable Term Plan

 ✓ You understand all exclusions

-✓ Valuable riders are included
+✓ Useful riders are included (especially waiver of premium)

-✓ Beneficiaries are properly designated
+✓ Beneficiaries are correctly designated